See how the Ontario Beef Research Centre – Elora facilitates research and collaboration.

 Take a virtual tour of the Ontario Beef Research Centre - Elora

 The facility consists of two identical state-of-the-art barns.
-The cow-calf housing section has 24 pens and can accommodate six cow-calf pairs each, for a capacity of up to 144 cattle, or 288 across both barns.
+The cow-calf housing section has 24 pens and can accommodate six cow-calf pairs each, for a capacity of up to 144 cows, or 288 across both barns.

 Technical Foreman: Tysson Amidon

-Ontario Beef Research Station
+Ontario Beef Research Centre

 Manager: Joe Parkinson